Kishtwar district: History

 Kishtwar is first referred to in the Rajatarangini by the ancient name Kashthavata during the reign of Raja Kalsa of Kashmir (1063–1089), when "Uttamaraja", the ruler of Kashthavata visited the court of the Kashmir King in company with several other hill chiefs to pay their respects to the Raja.

 This place, as said by people, is also mentioned in the epic Mahabharata.

-Kishtwar was part of the Jammu state during the rule of Maharaja Ranjit Dev.

 Kishtwar became part of the Jammu Dogra state of Raja Gulab Singh, when he annexed it in 1821.